THOROUGHBRED MARE MATING

 LINE-BREED AN UNWANTED MARE TO AN UNWANTED STALLION AND PROVE IT WORKS

 In May 1983.
 Harold Hampton showed me and his nephew Gene a horse that was in the weanling sale that had no dam winners or foal winners in four generations.
-(Refer catalogue page below) Then he said that the line breeding will come through and this horse will win races, so we brought him for $300 and called him Elbero.
+(Refer catalogue page below) Then he said that the line-breeding will come through and this horse will win races, so we brought him for $300 and called him Elbero.
 He won his first trial and his second race but was relegated due to interference.
 He started favourite more times than any other horse except Waverley Star that year due to running places constantly, before he brought up another win that gave the family, the first official winner in as stated before four generations.
 After this I decided to track down his sister Babylon Queen, who had 10 starts for one placing, she had been banned from racing, as she was double bleeder, so I looked at what would be a good mating, however it had to be non- commercial to prove the point that you can get winners from nothing if the breeding is right.

-I purchased the mare for $400 and sent her off to Chief Hagen; she slipped the first and missed the third year, however, the second mating which was the only mating Chief Hagen covered that year produced a colt I named Swift legend, He trialed as a 2-year-old he got bumped from pillar to post and ended up with a touch of sesamoiditis.
+I purchased the mare for $400 and sent her off to Chief Hagen; she slipped the first and missed the third year, however, the second mating which was the only mating Chief Hagen covered that year produced a colt I named Swift legend, He trialled as a 2-year-old he got bumped from pillar to post and ended up with a touch of sesamoiditis.
 Out for 12 months, he returned to win his first trial by three lengths after missing the jump and being last out in a large field of sixteen and then in his first start on a track that nearly saw him scratched when the skies opened up, he ended up winning.
-This gave Chief Hagen his first winner in five years and my mare’s family it’s second winner.
+This gave Chief Hagen his first winner in five years and my mare’s family the second winner.
 Sold to Singapore, he went on to win more races up there.
 I got another colt by My Boy Shane another very non-commercial sire and then the mare died in foal so I sold this colt to Korea and he went on to win 4 races.

 With only 2 foals from Babylon queen in five years and paying for feed, vet bills and grazing I was hopeful for better luck next time.
 I did a few more matings with a mare or two, however, I suffered more bad luck, on one occasion I lost a foal three days after birth due to a freakish accident, as a microlight flying low over the stud farm where my foal was, caused it to take fright and it got caught up in the fence and had to be put down, also that Christmas my yearling colt that I had bred and reared got sick and my vet, an equine specialist for many years, told me that my colt had a bone disease and would have to be put down as well and what made it worse they both were not insured.
 The vet did an autopsy at no charge as he had not seen this disease before, so that’s how unlucky I was and the reason I made the remark about Makarpura Star hurting himself.
-So I gave up breeding and turned to selecting horses out of sales and matings for other breeders.
+So I gave up breeding and turned to select horses out of sales and matings for other breeders.

 Below is the Catalogue page when we brought Elbero